-- Extension Numbers: Extension numbers consist of leading numbers and additional numbers.
-Extension numbers (consisting of "0" through "9") can be assigned as follows: - Numbering schemes: 1-64 - Leading number: up to two digits (for KX-TDA50/KX-TDA100/KX-TDA200) or three digits (for KX-TDA600) - Additional number: up to two digits (default: two digits)
+- a.
+Extension Numbers: Extension numbers consist of leading numbers and additional numbers.
+Extension numbers (consisting of "0" through "9") can be assigned as follows: - Numbering schemes: 1-64 - Leading number: up to three digits - Additional number: up to two digits (default: two digits)